realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Save secondary settings on SD

-If this is checked, secondary settings (volume, chase speed, minimum box light level, IR lock status, learned IR keys) are stored on the SD card.
+If this is checked, secondary settings (volume, chase speed, minimum box light level, IR lock status, learned IR keys) are stored on the SD card (if inserted).
 This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your Flux Capacitor.
 See [Flash Wear](#flash-wear).

 ## Appendix B: LED signals